Omen (Orbital song)

-"Omen" is a single released by Orbital.
-This single was released in the UK on 11 September 1990.
-This is the follow up to their debut single "Chime".
+"Omen" is a song by Orbital, released as a single in the UK on 10 September 1990.
+It is the follow-up to their debut single "Chime".

 Other tracks on the single are the Deeper remix "2 Deep" and "Open Mind".

-Early printings of the album had "Omen 7" mix" as track 2, mislabeled "2 Deep" on the tracklist.
-Later printings actually include 2 Deep.
+Early printings of the release had "Omen 7" mix" as track 2, mislabeled "2 Deep" on the tracklist.
+Later printings actually include "2 Deep".

 Remixes

-All 4 singles off the first Orbital album had remix singles as well.
-"Omen Remixes" had 4 remixes of the title song, labeled "Omen (The Chariot)", "Omen (The Tower)", "Omen (Wheel of Fortune)", and "Omen (The Fall)".
+The 12-inch remix release "Omen Remixes" had four remixes of the title song, with titles from the Tarot: "The Chariot", "The Tower", "Wheel of Fortune", and "The Fool" (mislabeled "The Fall)".
+These mixes where unavailable digitally until the single was remastered and re-released in 2024.

 Samples

-Omen samples "Song to the Siren" from This Mortal Coil and "(How to Be A) Millionaire" by ABC.
+"Omen" samples "Song to the Siren" by This Mortal Coil and "(How to Be A) Millionaire" by ABC.

 Artwork

 The record sleeve was designed by the usual Orbital collaborator Gavin Fultano (Fultano 90) with photography by Sally Harding and computerised by Chris Smith.
 The sleeve features a clasping hand in what looks like a heat map.